-System Design 1.
-Determining Safety Measures by Conducting Risk Assessment 2.
-Selecting Safety Devices 3.
-Designing Device Security 3.
-Designing Device Security 4.
-Designing Interface with Control Device (Standard Using an Option Board Hardware Design Software Design Wiring and safety response performance of connection I/O devices are verified according to I/O terminal allocations in the configuration reports.
+System Design--- Determining Safety Measures by Conducting Risk Assessment Selecting Safety Devices Section 2 Part Names and Specifications Designing Device Security 6-3 Designing Device Security Designing Interface with Control Device (Standard oonig an option sould Hardware Design Software Design Wiring and safety response performance of connection I/O devices are verified according to I/O terminal allocations in the configuration reports.
 Configuration data is created and debugged on a computer using the G9SP Configurator.
-1. Determining Wiring for Power Supply, Connected I/O Devices, and Communications 1.
-Preparations and Starting the G9SP Configurator 2.
-Creating Configuration Data 2.
-Calculating and Verifying Safety Response Performance Settings are made for hardware (e.g., unit configuration and I/O terminal settings), programming, and the system.
-3. Installation and Wiring 3.
-Displaying and Printing Reports Section 2 Part Names and Specifications The settings are given in the configuration report and passed to the hardware designer.
-Section 3 Calculating Response Performance 4.
-Desktop Debugging Programming is debugged in advance using offline simulation and searches.
-Section 5 Preparations for Using the G9SP Configurator Section 6 Creating Configuration Data Startup and Debugging ---------------------------------- The G9SP-series Controller and the computer are conn checked for correct operation. nected, and then configuration data is downloaded, debugged, and 1.
-Connecting Online and Downloading to the G9SP- series Controller 2.
-Controller Trial Operation (Checking and Debugging Operating Status) Checking is performed to confirm that the G9SP-series Controller operates as intended by checking wiring using force- setting/resetting and monitoring program operation.
-3. Conducting Safety Validation Testing Once debugging has been completed, checking is performed to validate that all safety functions are operating correctly.
-4. Preparations for Operation Finally, preparations for operation are performed.
-Once the safety confirmation testing has been completed, the configuration data is locked.
-Configuration data is backed up to a Memory Cassette to prepare for replacing the G9SP-series Controller whenever necessary.
-A report of the final configuration data is output and stored.
-Section 8 Connecting Online and Downloading to the G9SP-series Controller

-Section 10 Checking Operating Status and Debugging Section 11 Backup and Restore Data Using Memory Cassette

-- Operation, Maintenance, and Inspection 1.
-Equipment Operation $\square$ Section 11 Backup and Restore Data Using Memory Cassette 2.
-Troubleshooting $\square$ Section 12 Inspections and Maintenance 3.
+Determining Wiring for Power Supply, Connected I/O Devices, and Communications Preparations and Starting the G9SP Configurator Creating Configuration Data Calculating and Verifying Safety Response Performance Settings are made for hardware (e.g., unit configuration and I/O terminal settings), programming, and the system.
+Installation and Wiring Displaying and Printing Reports Section 2 Part Names and Specifications The settings are given in the configuration report and passed to the hardware designer.
+Section 3 Calculating Response Performance Section 4 Installation and Wiring Desktop Debugging Coolin Findunation and Willing Programming is debugged in advance using offline simulation and searches.
+Section 5 Preparations for Using the G9SP Configurator Section 6 Creating Configuration Data Startup and Debugging - The G9SP-series Controller and the computer are conr checked for correct operation. nected, and then configuration data is downloaded, debugged, and Connecting Online and Downloading to the G9SP- series Controller 2.
+Controller Trial Operation (Checking and Debuggii ng Operating Status) series Controller operates as intended by checking wiring using force- 3.
+Conducting Safety Validation Testing Once debugging has been completed, checking 4.
+Preparations for Operation is performed to validate that all safety functions are operating correctly.
+Finally, preparations for operation are performed 7/1 1 been completed, the configuration data is locked. - nory Cassette to prepare for replacing the G9SP-series Controller whenever necessary. • A report of the final configuration data is output and stored.
+Section 8 Connecting Online and Downloading to the G9SP-series Controller Section 9 Operation and Operating Modes Section 10 Checking Operating Status ar nd Debugging Section 11 Backup and Restore Data Using Memory Cassette Operation, Maintenance, and Inspection n ---- Equipment Operation Section 11 Backup and Restore Data Using Memory Cassette 2.
+Troubleshooting Section 12 Inspections and Maintenance 3.
 Inspection and Replacement Section 13 Troubleshooting